-By the end of the year 2010, there were approximately 55 wood preserving plants operating in Canada and over 400 wood preserving plants in the United States.
+By the end of the year 2011, there were approximately 55 wood preserving plants operating in Canada and approximately 400 wood preserving plants operating in the United States.
 The following describes the competitive conditions in which the Company operates as well as its sales and marketing initiatives.